 If the triggered ability specifies a default action associated with a choice made by the controller (usually "If you don't ..." or "... unless"), resolve it choosing the default option.
-If the triggered ability is a delayed triggered ability that changes the zone of an object, resolve it.
+If the triggered ability is a delayed triggered ability that changes the zone of one or more objects defined when the ability was created, resolve it.
 For these two types of abilities, the opponent chooses whether to resolve the ability the next time a player would get priority or when a player would get priority at the start of the next phase.
 These abilities do not expire and should be remedied no matter how much time has passed since they should have triggered.

-If the ability was missed prior to the current phase in the previous player's turn, instruct the players to continue playing.
+If the ability was missed prior to the current phase in the previous turn, instruct the players to continue playing.
 If the triggered ability created an effect whose duration has already expired, instruct the players to continue playing.